Which Genetic Testing Kit is the Best — 23andMe or AncestryDNA? Find Out in Our Detailed Review

 - DNA matches to living relatives

-A big benefit of 23andMe are the health reports.
+A big benefit of 23andMe is the health reports.
 You can learn everything from whether you’re lactose intolerant to any genes that carry Parkinson’s disease markers.

 In an extensive review of comments on their health testing service, we found that many thought the best 23andMe analysis came in their health data, which several reviewers said was very accurate.